acronis/go-cti/cti-spec/SPEC.md

 # ...
 ```

-This makes the following type schema invalid:
+This makes the following domain type invalid:

 ```yaml
 #%CTI Type 1.0